Duality and $\chi^<$-Boundedness of Ordered Graphs: Abstract

 \section{Abstract}

-We shall show that there exists only one duality pair for ordered graphs.
-We will also define a corresponding definition of $\chi$-boundedness for ordered graphs and show that all ordered graphs are $\chi$-bounded and prove an analogy of Gyarf\'as-Sumner conjecture for ordered graphs.
-We shall conclude with showing that these results hold for directed ordered graphs, but they do not hold for oriented ordered graphs.
+We show that there exists only one duality pair for ordered graphs.
+We will also define a corresponding definition of $\chi^<$-boundedness for ordered graphs and show that all ordered graphs are $\chi^<$-bounded and prove an analogy of Gy\'arf\'as-Sumner conjecture for ordered graphs.
+We also prove an analogy of Sparse Incomparability Lemma for ordered graphs.
+We then use this result to show classes of ordered graphs that form a dense order under ordered homomorphisms.
+We also show that compared to graphs, ordered graphs have more gaps, defined by consecutive monotone matchings and by even more generic pairs of ordered graphs differing by one isolated edge.